Liraglutide (GLP-1) (3mg)

 Liraglutide Peptide and Beta-Cell Protection

-In this research, animal models were used.[8]
+In this research study, animal models were used to extrapolate possible impacts of Liraglutide on pancreatic beta cells.[8]
 Here, Liraglutide was reported to apparently accelerate the growth and proliferation of pancreatic beta cells.
-Also, Liraglutide (GLP-1) may increase the differentiation of new beta cells from beta-cell progenitors in the epithelium of the pancreatic duct.
-This potential effect elicited by the Liraglutide peptide has suggested it’s potential in future diabetes treatments.
+Researchers also suggested that GLP-1 receptor agonists like Liraglutide may have increased the differentiation of new beta cells from beta-cell progenitors in the epithelium of the pancreatic duct.
+This reported impact elicited by the Liraglutide peptide has suggested a potential in diabetes-related research.
 In one of the studies, Liraglutide appeared to halt the death of beta cells caused by increased levels of inflammatory cytokines.
 In another experimental mouse model, where the mice had type 1 diabetes, Liraglutide appeared to protect the cells of the Islets of Langerhans from death.
-This process could mean the prevention of the onset of type 1 diabetes.

 References